mark-watson/hy-lisp-python-book/manuscript/datastores.md

         pip install psycopg2

-The following material is self contained but if before using PostgreSQL and psycopg in your own applications I recommend that you reference the psycopg documentation.
+The following material is self contained but before using PostgreSQL and psycopg in your own applications I recommend that you reference the psycopg documentation.

 ### Notes for Using PostgreSQL and Setting Up an Example Database "hybook" on macOS and Linux